The Lares Valley trek is a great Inca Trail alternative en route to Machu Picchu.

 Day 1: Transfer to Huaran, trek to Cancha Cancha, camp (L,D)

-Our hike begins here in a fertile valley and follows a small river up through the mountain valleys.
-After walking for roughly 4 ½ hours, we begin to see the glacial Andean peaks of Cancha Cancha Casa (4,984m/16,352ft) and Chicon (5,300m/17,388ft).
+Our hike begins in a fertile valley and follows a small river, winding upwards through the mountain valleys.
+After trekking for about 4 ½ hours, the majestic glacial Andean peaks of Cancha Cancha Casa (4,984m/16,352ft) and Chicon (5,300m/17,388ft) come into view.

 Distance: 9km / 5.4 miles